-When you need to fix charge and payment errors, change the responsible party for an encounter, or alter encounter information that appears on a claim (such as diagnoses or prior authorization numbers), use the Correct Mistakes (
+When you need to change the responsible party for an encounter or alter encounter information that appears on a claim (such as diagnoses or prior authorization numbers), use the Correct Mistakes (

 Learn All Steps for the Biller Role: This article (and video) is part of the New User Training for Billers.
 You can use that outline to learn how to complete other billing tasks in PCC EHR.